How Can We Set Up a Scholarship Fund?

 Response:

-Depending on the answers, he scholarship might be structured differently.
+Depending on the answers, the scholarship might be structured differently.
 The fund is too small to justify the cost and administrative burden of creating a charity or charitable trust.
-However, she could create a non-charitable trust administered by a small group of trustees.
+However, your friend could create a non-charitable trust administered by a small group of trustees.
 Such a trust would have to file an annual income tax return and further donations to it would not qualify for the charitable tax deduction.

 Leave a Comment